nishkalkaranth/iecse-swacch-bharat/170906276 Vipal Adroja.md

 # **_Swachh Bharat Abhiyan_**

 As a responsible citizen of the country, this is my mini contribution to the Swachh Bharat Abhiyan initiated by our honourable PM, Narendra Modi.
+Technological developments play in major role in driving the country towards cleanliness.
+GitHub is a community of developers to discover, share and build better software.
+It is a platform which which when used fruitly, helps in technogical advancements.

 The drive has been categorized in two sub-missions:
 1. Swatch Bharat Abhiyan (Urban)